-Raja Ajay Pal Chauhan built the city of Ajmer in the 7th century.
-Situated by the Ana Sagar Lake Ajmer has been a center of excellence since times immemorial.
-Famous for the Dargah of Khwaja Moinuddin Chisti, Ajmer is a popular pilgrimage center for both Hindus and Muslims.
+Situated by the Ana Sagar Lake, Ajmer has been a center of excellence since times immemorial.
+It was built by Raja Ajay Pal Chauhan in the 7th century.
+Famous for the Dargah of Khwaja Moinuddin Chisti, also known as Ajmer-E- Sharief Dargah, it has been a pilgrimage for both Hindus and Muslims.
 In fact, during the annual Urs at the dargah thousands of pilgrims travel to Ajmer from all over the world.

-Ajmer is a shopper's paradise that sells everything from antiques and silver jewelry to colorfully dyed fabrics.
-The city, which is a harmonious blend of Sufi and Hindu culture is also home to the prestigious Mayo College which was established in 1875.
-This bustling city is one of the most fascinating destinations of Rajasthan and the best time to travel to Ajmer is during the winters (October to March).
+Ajmer tourism is not just about monuments and spirituality, it is also a shopper's paradise selling everything from silver jewelry to colorfully dyed fabrics.
+The city, which is a harmonious blend of Sufi and Hindu culture, is also home to the prestigious Mayo College which was established in 1875.
+This bustling city is one of the most fascinating destinations of Rajasthan.

 Tourist Attractions in Ajmer

 Some of the most famous tourist attractions you can visit when you travel to Ajmer are listed below.

 One of the most important pilgrimage centers in India attracts people of all faiths from all over the world.
 It is the tomb of a Sufi saint, Khwaja Moinuddin Chisti who came to Ajmer from Persia in 1192 AD.
 The great Emperor Akbar used to visit this shrine every year, which speaks volumes about the significance attached to this Dargah.
 A hive of activity all throughout the year, the Dargah has two huge cauldrons for donations.
 Qawwali (a form of Sufi music) performances are a common sight here.